Stories

 ‘Elizabeth Wolstenholme Elmy’ – the Fiesty Feminist? by Mary Holmes

-Author Mary Holmes writes blog posts about aspects of Elizabeth’s life and is also writing a book about Elizabeth.
-Here you can read some of her stories of Elizabeth:
+Author Mary Holmes writes blog posts about aspects of Elizabeth’s life and has written a book about Elizabeth.

 Elizabeth Wolstenholme Elmy and the Victorian Feminist Movement – The Biography of an Insurgent Woman, by Dr Maureen Wright